strapi/documentation/docusaurus/docs/dev-docs/configurations/rbac.md

 # Role-Based Access Control

 Role-Based Access Control (RBAC) is an approach to restricting access to some users.
 In a Strapi application, users of the admin panel are administrators.
 Their roles and permissions are [configured in the admin panel](/user-docs/users-roles-permissions/configuring-administrator-roles).
-The Community Edition of Strapi offers 3 default roles (Author, Editor, and Super Admin).
-To go further, creating custom conditions for any type of permission is also possible.
-This requires an [Enterprise Edition license plan](https://strapi.io/pricing).

 ## Declaring new conditions